 A Smooth Ride

 To better understand single stage vs. variable speed, imagine that you’re driving your car.
 Your GPS presents you with two possible routes to your destination.
 One route leads you through a busy city at rush hour, with several traffic lights ordering frequent stops and starts.
-The other route is mostly highway, no traffic jams in sight, so you only need to adjust your speed based on traffic.
+The other route is mostly highway with no traffic jams in sight, promising smooth sailing.
 Which route is easier on your vehicle (and your nerves)?

 This is a simple illustration of how variable speed works.
 By eliminating the continuous stops and starts (like traffic lights) of single stage systems, variable speed technology maintains your temperature setting with more precision and less energy output (like cruising on the highway).

 Components of a Variable Speed AC System

 We’ll only briefly touch on this point.
 But it’s worth noting that there are two components to a variable speed air conditioning system.
 All split central air conditioners have two main parts.
 The condenser, located outside the home, and the air handler, located inside (usually in the garage, attic or an indoor storage area).
 The compressor and the air handler can each be equipped with a single stage or a variable speed component.

 You could buy an air conditioning system with only one variable speed component.
 Say, a variable speed blower motor in the air handler and a single stage compressor in the condensing unit.
 This would improve energy efficiency to a degree.
 But to reap the full benefits of variable speed technology, you need both components.

 More Benefits of Variable Speed Technology

 A variable speed system can help you save money on electricity and stay more comfortable.
 But there are even more reasons to love variable speed technology: